Dealing With New Staff

-Recently I've done a lot of videos about recruiting for small businesses who want to do it themselves.
-This is a little tip to, I guess, set expectations with your new employee about how you're going to review them and what you're going to do in the next three months.
-Because of course, they've taken a risk, left their job and come and joined your business and now their sweating on this three month probation period.
+Recently I’ve done a lot of videos about recruiting for small businesses who want to do it themselves.
+This is a little tip to, I guess, set expectations with your new employee about how you’re going to review them and what you’re going to do in the next three months.
+Because of course, they’ve taken a risk, left their job and come and joined your business and now they are sweating on this three month probation period.

 What I do on the first week along with the onboarding document is what I call the one, four, 11. and you tell them this from the very start.